 Don’t have too many items on your menu – this will confuse people!
-If you do offer packages, consider adding them as toggles so people can see the differences.
+If you do offer packages or a different event type, consider adding them as toggles so people can see the differences.

 Not only do you want happy and educated wedding couples, but also ones who don’t get frustrated with navigating around your site.
 They’re going to leave without contacting you, and that’s a missed opportunity to book a prime wedding date…all due to poor website design.

-Here’s what to include on your navigation and layout.
+Here’s what to include in your navigation and layout.